ME exploring artificial intelligence

 “We use that [data] to make better decisions today and we are exploring how to take that to the next level from automation to artificial intelligence.
 AI will help us be more pre-emptive and responsive to customer requirements.

 “Customers don’t come to a bank because they want to deal with a bank, they come to a bank because they want to buy a house for example.
-I think as banks we fall into this trap that customers who come to us because they really enjoy dealing with us and that’s just bullshit – they deal with us because they have to.”
+I think as banks we fall into this trap [of thinking] that customers come to us because they really enjoy dealing with us and that’s just bullshit – they deal with us because they have to.”

 ME needs to take that viewpoint on board and use artificial intelligence to make the process easier for customers, he said.